Source configuration

 Quickwit can insert data into an index from one or multiple sources.

-A source can be added after the index creation using the CLI command quickwit source create
+A source can be added after index creation using the CLI command quickwit source create

 .

-It can also be enabled or disabled with quickwit source enable/disable
+It can also be enabled or disabled with the quickwit source enable/disable

-A source is declared using an object called source config.
-A source config uniquely identifies and defines a source.
-It consists of seven parameters:
+A source is declared using an object called source config, which defines the source's settings.
+It consists of multiple parameters:

 - source ID